 Frequently Asked Questions

 • The term “Jew(s) of Color” is political and is used to build community and solidarity amongst non-white Jews.
 It encompasses a wide breadth of cultural, racial, and ethnic backgrounds.
 Some JOCs may be hyper-visible in white Jewish spaces, while other JOCs may have proximity to whiteness, though are JOCs because of their generational lineage or cultural background.
 We consider Sephardi and Mizrahi Jews who identify as non-white to be Jews of Color.
-And we welcome people of color who are deeply exploring Judaism and Jewish learning regardless of conversion status.
+And for many of our online programs, we welcome people of color who are deeply exploring Judaism and Jewish learning regardless of conversion status.

 • We know that might feel confusing — race is a social construct that at the same time concretely impacts lives.
 If you’re sitting in the messiness of trying to decide if you are a JOC (i.e. you object to the term, you are grappling with the concept of being “white-passing,” etc), we welcome you in this space in all that messiness as a JOC Member.
 If you identify as white, you’re welcome to join the community as part of the Ally Circle, which grants you access to select Ammud programs and resources but not our regular programming.
 If you have further questions or are struggling with whether or not this space is for you, in particular if you identify as Sephardi or Mizrahi but are not sure about the “race" part, feel free to reach out at team@ammud.org